laibloser22/medical-credentialing/frontend/README.md

 # Medical Credentialing Management System

-A full-stack web application for managing medical credentialing operations and client onboarding.
+A full-stack web application I built for managing medical credentialing operations and client onboarding.
+It allows healthcare providers to submit their credentials, track their application status, and communicate with the admin team.

 ## 🔗 Live Demo
 - **Frontend:** https://medical-credentialing.vercel.app
 - **Backend:** https://medical-credentialing-backend.onrender.com

+> Note: Backend is hosted on Render free tier — first load may take 30-60 seconds to wake up.

 ## 🛠️ Tech Stack
 - **Frontend:** React.js (Vite)